William A. Wojnar

 William A. Wojnar is an American classical organist and a professor emeritus of music at the University of Jamestown, Jamestown, North Dakota.

-Education
+Early life and education

 Wojnar was born in 1951 in Milwaukee, Wisconsin, one of three children of Anthony and Dorothy Wojnar.
 He attended public schools there and then matriculated to Carroll College (now Carroll University) in Waukesha Wisconsin.
 Wojnar studied at Carroll as a protégé of the renowned organist, Professor Phyllis Stringham, and was a student of Dr. Cardon V. Burnham, a published composer and director.
-William obtained his Bachelor of Arts degree in 1974 and attained finalist status in the same year in the national competition sponsored by the American Guild of Organists (AGO).
+William obtained his Bachelor of Arts degree in 1974.
 He then moved to the University of Illinois Urbana-Champaign, completing work on a Master of Arts degree in 1978.
 After one year of teaching at Southern Oregon University in Ashland, OR, Wojnar joined the faculty at the University of Jamestown.
 He continued work thereafter on a doctoral degree at the University of Iowa under the direction of Professor Delbert Disselhorst, and ultimately earned his Ph.D. in 1986.